Nwora leads No. 4 Louisville past Indiana State 91-62

 Indiana State faces Ball State on Sunday in Indianapolis.

-Louisville hosts North Carolina Central on Sunday in the third of a four-game homestand.
+Louisville hosts North Carolina Central on Sunday in the third of a five-game homestand.